-With upland forests and remnants of a vibrant agricultural past, the gateway to the 13,600-acre Southeastern Massachusetts Bioreserve is a destination to remember.
+With upland forests and remnants of a vibrant agricultural past, the gateway to the more than 16,000-acre Southeastern Massachusetts Bioreserve is a destination to remember.

 Copicut Woods features a variety of natural communities, vernal pools, an abandoned farm settlement, and the nearly mile-long Miller Lane, a 150-year-old stone-wall-lined scenic cart path.

 Nearby, the Southeastern Massachusetts Bioreserve—established in 2002 and now one of the largest protected lands in the state—sustains the native biodiversity of this region, from the dominant white pine-oak forest to the rare Atlantic white cedar swamps, from the nearly 100 species of birds to the endangered four-toed salamander, and protects drinking water for more than 100,000 people.
 The landscape also has a rich cultural history and provides a range of opportunities for enjoying the outdoors.

 Copicut Woods is a gateway to the Southeastern Massachusetts Bioreserve, which offers more than 50 miles of trails for hiking and mountain biking.